BrianDavidAllen/rust_proj/README.md

 ## Current Issues
 * Need to wait about three minutes after starting up updateDB.py to finishing load the data dump from CCP or you will get a database is locked error.
 * Haven't had the time to test if all the kill data presented from the web service is accurate.
 I beleive the fix I made the other night will take care of it.

+## Things I learned
+* I learned that rust doesn't want to Ord or Eq floats **thanks noisy_float crate**
+* Learned how to implment a BFS search via Po's code.
+* Learned much quit a bit on how to use the Iron frameworks
+* Learned how to attach links with javascript (took much longer than I'd like to admit).
+* Learned how much faster a rust runs not in debug mode.
+* Finally learned how to deal with rust Strings
+* I'm sure more was learned but I can't think of it now.
+* Rust is fickle but fun and safe!

 ## Acknowledgments
 * Big thanks to Po Huit and his github for putting together the meat of this project.
 The search functionality would not have been possible without plan-b. https://github.com/PoHuit/plan-b